ArunPrakashG/sonic/README.md

 ## Getting Started

-- Add the latest version of the package from pubspec.
+- Add the latest version of the package from [pub.dev](https://pub.dev/packages/sonic).
 - Import the package: `import 'package:sonic/sonic.dart';`
 - Initialize the client:
   ```dart